 Ethereum is not just a currency; it is also a platform that allows other blockchain applications to be built on it.
 The Ethereum platform uses a currency called Ether, which is used to pay for transactions.

-The Ethereum blockchain works like the Bitcoin blockchain; a network of computers (or nodes) run software which confirms transactions on the network.
+The Ethereum blockchain works like the Bitcoin blockchain; a network of computers (or nodes) run software that confirms transactions on the network.

 Ether works more like fuel than a normal cryptocurrency.
 In the same way that you need gasoline or diesel for your car, you need Ether to run the smart contracts and applications on the Ethereum blockchain.

-I want you to remember all of this as it will help you understand one of the main products of the Ethereum blockchain.
-This product is called a smart contract, and it are now used by many cryptocurrencies.
-Because of the growth in popularity that Ethereum has seen, the question 'what is a smart contract?' has become one of the most-asked questions in the crypto space just lately.
+Because of the growth in popularity that Ethereum has seen (this is obvious from visiting any crypto exchange platform out there), the question 'what is a smart contract?' has become one of the most-asked questions in the crypto space just lately.

 - 1. What is a Smart Contract: What You’re Going to Find In This Guide

 - 4. How Does a Smart Contract Work?

 - 5. What are Smart Contracts Currently Being Used For?